LESS CARBON,

 -

-Ease of use & access
+Ease of use & access (setup speed and integration with your booking or accounting systems)

 -

-Extra features & support
+Extra features & support (training, user guides, or customer help desks)

 Step 5 · Identify hot spots and prioritize